 Costa Rica La Rosa

 Refreshing.
 Uplifting.
 Tasty.
 Mild.
 So delicate and sweet and clean: a coffee dessert.
-It's like a Mexican chocolate; the spice is in the forefront and the cocoa finish is lovely and delicate.
-The cup is nutty almond, and it really becomes more delicious is it cools.
+It's like a bar of Mexican chocolate; the spice is in the forefront, and the cocoa finish is lovely and delicate.
+The cup is nutty almond, and it becomes more delicious is it cools.
 You'll smile on the inside!

-This is a fabulous washed mild.
-Costa Rica is the pinnacle of the Euro prep, and these guys really know what they're doing.
+Costa Rican La Rosa is a fabulous washed mild.
+Costa Rica is the pinnacle of the Euro prep, and these guys know what they're doing.

 Aroma: Cinnamon, Fresh Bread